jsmolka/blog/content/posts/workin/index.md

 [^1]: I am team blue bars.
 Place the phone in the background and watch a good show.

 ## Workouts
-The most important aspect for me is high quality workouts.
+The most important aspect for me is high-quality workouts.
 Intervals should be simple &mdash; spend a certain amount of time at a certain intensity to elicit a training response.
 Unfortunately, most third-party apps use complicated workouts with ramps and frequently changing interval intensities to keep the user's attention.
 Even the science-based TrainerRoad falls victim to this.

 Since nothing on the market met my needs at a reasonable price, I decided to write my own app.
 It had to run on a smartphone because that's the setup I use.
 I could have tried to develop a native app, which would have had some advantages regarding the Bluetooth API, but I took the path of least resistance and went with a simple web app.
 Getting used to Vue 3's new composition API was enough new information for one project.